truth-josstice/css_intro_dev1001/readme.md

-does this still work how strange
+does this still work how stranges